andreacampi/cf-docs-contrib/source/docs/running/deploying-cf/chef/index.html.md

 All the cookbooks work best with Chef client connected to a Chef server; they also work with chef-solo but may require more configuration.

-The cookbooks have been tested with Chef 10.14.4; they should also work with more recent versions in the 10.x series.
+The cookbooks have been tested with Chef 10.16.6; they should also work with more recent versions in the 10.x series.
+Chef 10.14.x is not supported because it contains a few bugs.

 ### Cookbooks